Understanding personal injury protection (PIP) is a crucial yet often overlooked aspect of accurate underwriting for medical and legal funders.

 With no or low PIP coverage, there is a higher likelihood of medical liens on the case.
 This creates more opportunity for medical funders, but reduces the claim’s potential value for legal funders.

 Conversely, with higher PIP coverage, there is a lower possibility of medical liens being attached to the claim.
 While this may preserve value for legal funders, it reduces the opportunity for medical funders.

-The rest of this post will provide answers to the following questions:
+This personal injury 101 guide will provide answers to the following questions:

 - What exactly is PIP?

 - What questions should I consider for underwriting?

 Before diving into some of the nuances of PIP coverage, let’s first briefly review the various parties involved in a PIP claim, as these are terms used throughout the remainder of this post.

 The person initiating the claim and who was injured by a car accident.
 This party is eligible for PIP coverage under their own policy.

 This company provides the PIP/No-Fault Coverage to the injured person (first party).

 This party is represented by a different company and possesses bodily injury coverages necessary to pay a “third party claim” from the plaintiff in the case of serious injuries.
 The third party has nothing specific to do with No-Fault/PIP.